 Healthy Greenville 2036, launched last year, will reinvest $100 million in grants over the next 20 years to improve the health of Greenville County residents.
 Learn more.

 Nursing Excellence Award winners were announced during National Nurses Week in May.
-Recipients of these peer-nominated awards excel at promoting and advancing their profession; display caring and commitment to patients, families and co-workers; and demonstrate leadership in the profession and at GHS.
+Recipients of these peer-nominated awards excel at promoting and advancing their profession; display caring and commitment to patients, families and co-workers; and demonstrate leadership in the profession and at Prisma Health.

 Awards cover the following categories: inpatient, outpatient, specialty role or area, leadership—and new this year—ambulatory and ambulatory leadership.
 Also new is the Rising Star Award, which recognizes a newly licensed RN who demonstrates excellence in clinical practice.